Dental Ridge Augmentation

 It is possible for the empty socket to heal on its own, filling in the bone and tissue.
 However, sometimes the bone surrounding the socket breaks and is unable to heal on its own.
 As a result, the previous height and width of the socket deteriorate.

 When the alveolar ridge is unstable or deteriorates, there is not enough bone for a dental implant to be secured into the damaged tooth socket.
 Dental implants require the alveolar ridge to be the appropriate height and weight to successfully hold the dental implant in place without causing further damage.

-Why Get a Dental Ridge Augmentation?
+Why Get a Dental Ridge Augmentation in Union City, NJ?

 The main reason a dental ridge augmentation is performed is as a result of irregularities that may arise from letting the bone haphazardly heal after a tooth is removed.
 The procedure helps protect the original shape of the jaw and helps to reduce the chance of the jawbone becoming indented.
 Indentations of the jawbone occur when the jawbone is not holding a tooth in place anymore.

 These indentations may cause a malformed look in an otherwise healthy mouth.
 When the ridge augmentation is completed, the jawbone will take hold of a bone graft and continue to hold its original shape ensuring your jawline remains intact.